-Retail eCommerce revenue in the United States alone has grown to 431.6 Billion USD in 2020 and is expected to be 563.4 Billion USD, so this is the best time to use Shopify for services.
+Retail eCommerce revenue in the United States alone has grown to 431.6 Billion USD in 2020 and is expected to be 563.4 Billion USD soon, so this is the best time to use Shopify for services.

 eCommerce and dropshipping is becoming increasingly popular among everyone and it is due to the fact that it not only allows you to sell products you never even touched, but also has the potential to become an automated business.